heymatthew/last-card/README.md

 ========================================

 Card is a popular card game played in New Zealand in schools.
 This is like that, but on computers.
-Awesome!
+Awesome aye!

 [
   ![Travis CI](https://travis-ci.org/theflimflam/last-card.svg?branch=master)